+The rest of the publicly-voted categories in the 38th annual Golden Joystick Awards and now closed, however, and you can check out the list of Golden Joystick Awards 2020 nominations right here.
 The Golden Joystick Awards are held in special regard because they are voted for by the people who buy and play games.
 Every year, millions of fans show their support for their favourite games, developers, publishers and personalities of the last 12 months.
-Now in its 38th year, the Golden Joystick Awards 2020 are confirmed for November with a renewed format and digital focus.
+Now in its 38th year, the Golden Joystick Awards 2020 are confirmed for November 24 with a renewed format and digital focus.
 The show will be reimagined as a digital broadcast that celebrates the best games of the last 12 months and looks forward to the next generation of consoles and creators.
-The keenly-awaited shortlists for the Golden Joystick Awards 2020 will be announced in late September, and you can learn more details about the judging process - including how to cast your all-important votes - below.
+The main public voting in the Golden Joystick Awards 2020 has now closed, but you can learn more details about the judging process - including the creation of our hotly-debated shortlists - below.

 When will the Golden Joystick Awards 2020 shortlists be revealed?